piekarsky/CPP-Playing-Card-Detector/README.md

 # CPP-Playing-Card-Detector

-### 1. Overview
+### Overview
 Project in C++ with only STL.
 This program finds, marks and recognizes playing cards not using an extra image processing library such as OpenCV.
-This program calculates the perimeter and area of playing cards, determines their center and marks suits inside them.
-The program finds playing cards based on the 'flood filling' algorithm, which assumes that a certain set of points is given starter (grains, seeds), from which the expansion of areas begins.
+This program also calculates the perimeter of playing cards, determines their center and marks suits inside them.
+The program finds playing cards based on the **flood fill** algorithm, which assumes that a certain set of points is given starter (grains, seeds), from which the expansion of areas begins.

 The example photo showing the operation of this program is presented below.